 4. Create opportunities to cross-train

 People will remember the years they grew professionally.
-The memory of a 5% higher bonus will fade.
+The memory of a 5% higher bonus or where they sat in the stack rank will fade.
 Vital skills last forever.
 Encourage cross-training.
 You can’t resent a peer who made you remarkably better.

 Have the employees rate themselves and one another on behaviors.
-Conduct the assessment several times a year, and use as appraisal input.
-It’s tricky, but worthwhile.
+Conduct the assessment several times a year, and use it as appraisal input.
+It’s tricky but worthwhile and makes the stack ranking feel more collaborative.

 6. Eliminate coasters